 4. Colored Writing Utensils

-Post-it Notes or sticky notes were the next most needed classroom supply, and almost every teacher used them in a different way!
+Post-it Notes were the next most needed classroom supply, partly because there are so many different uses for them.
 Teachers' creativity never ceases to amaze me!

-Some of the uses of Post-it notes in the classroom were:
+Some of the most common uses of Post-it notes in the classroom were: